Farewell, My Lovely (1975)

 Marlowe makes it to Georgie’s (Jimmie Archie) apartment.
 Georgie sells newspapers and had been a prizefighter when he was younger.
 It takes Marlowe some time, but he gets back on his feet with the help of Georgie.
 Marlowe says that he told Tommy’s wife and son that he was dead.

-In his office, Marlowe gets a call from Helen.
+In his office, Marlowe gets a call from Helen Grayle.
 She invites him to a private political party at the White Orchid Club.
-Marlowe goes to the event in it all very bougie.
+Marlowe goes to the event, and it’s all very bougie.
 The club is owned by Laird Brunette (Anthony Zerbe).
 Brunette is a gangster and is friends with Grayle.
 Marlowe knows Brunette from when he worked in the District Attorney’s Office.

 Marlowe asks Brunette about Marriott, but there is nothing to learn.
 Brunette offers Marlowe $2,000 if Marlowe can arrange for him to talk with Moose.
 Brunette gives Marlowe the cash.
 Marlowe leaves with Helen.
 They have a little thing in the car by the beach.